askzika/askzika/README.md

                                 local waterPosition = waterPart.Position + Vector3.new(0, 2, 0)
                                 Animal.TweenToAsync(CFrame.new(waterPosition))
                             else
-                                -- No MainWaterPart found Ã¢â‚¬â€ scan further out for water terrain local farShore = nil
+                                -- No MainWaterPart found â€” scan further out for water terrain local farShore = nil
                                 for _, dir in directions do
                                     for dist = 4, 200, 8 do